johnfrancisv1/BreweryManagmentWebApi/README.md

 To test controller actions that require authorization, follow these steps:

-1. Get the user JWT token by using the `api/UserManager/getToken` API and providing the username and password.
+1. Get the user JWT token by using the `api/UserManager/getToken` API and provide the username and password.
 2. Enter the authorization token via the Swagger UI.
 ## Database Design
 ## Testing